 If the eggs are too cold, you won’t notice any immediate physical changes.
 The eggs will look the same as they did before.
 However, they may not develop properly.
 If this is the case, the eggs will go bad like slugs do.

-Eggs Collapse When About to Hatch
+4/ Eggs Collapse When About to Hatch

+The snake first develops along the inner wall of the egg.
+Like other creatures, the snake has an umbilical cord which it must sever.
 In this process, it has to separate itself from the wall of the egg.
 This is likely why the eggs become indented during this stage.
-It isn’t to do with humidity.

-Removing the Egg Box Lid When Incubating Ball Pythons
+5/ Removing the Egg Box Lid

-Leaving the Lid Off When Incubating Snake Eggs
+Leaving the Lid Off

-Leaving the Lid On When Incubating Snake Eggs
+Keeping the Lid On

 Leaving the lid on will maintain humidity inside the box.
-If the box is completely airtight, and you sprayed enough, then the humidity would stay at 100%.
+If the box is completely airtight, and you’ve sprayed enough, then the humidity would stay at 100%.
 That’s a good thing because eggs need a consistent temperature and humidity.

-If it’s airtight, you may notice drops forming on the lid.
-This is a bad thing, as the drops will fall directly on the eggs.
+If it’s airtight, you may notice drops of water forming on the lid.
+This is a bad thing, as the drops will fall directly onto the eggs.
 It indicates that you sprayed too much water.

 Small amounts of moisture on the walls of the box are fine.
-However, with the lid on the eggs won’t have any air circulation.
+However, with the lid on, the eggs won’t have any air circulation.
 This may allow mold to form.
-And if you left them shut in the box, they may not even have enough oxygen.
+And if you left them inside the box, they may not even have enough oxygen.
 This is just as bad as not having enough moisture.

 You’re best off leaving the lid on almost all of the time.
-Occasionally lift the lid of the box to check inside and allow a little air in.
+Occasionally lift the lid of the box to check inside and allow air in.
 Spray the substrate, not the eggs, once to replace the lost moisture.
 Replace the lid when you’re done.

 Do Collapsed Ball Python Eggs Always Die?

-- Give the substrate around the eggs a spray.
+- Give the substrate around the eggs a spray

-- Replace the lid and keep it in place.
+- Replace the lid and keep it in place

 Check on the eggs a few hours later.
 They may already have popped back into their original shape.
 If they haven’t, give them until the morning.
 After a full day, they should have rounded out again.

-What to Do with Collapsed Eggs
+What To Do with Collapsed Eggs

-If none of this corrects the condition of the egg, don’t throw the egg away.
+If none of this corrects the condition of the egg(s), don’t throw the egg(s) away.
 Candle it to see how it’s developing.
 If the others have veins, and this one has veins too, leave it in the egg box and see if it hatches.
-Even ugly eggs can hatch.